bjornregnell/reqeng-book/README.md

 ## Contributions are welcome!

-I plan to invite reviewers/authors of special topics based on interesting academic papers.
-If you are interested in contributing as a reviewer or author please contact me at bjorn.regnell@cs.lth.se or open an [issue in this repo](https://github.com/bjornregnell/reqeng-book/issues) to start a discussion on your ideas on how this book can be improved.
+The plan is to invite reviewers/authors of special topics, e.g. based on interesting academic publications.
+If you are interested in contributing as a reviewer or author please contact bjorn.regnell@cs.lth.se or open an [issue in this repo](https://github.com/bjornregnell/reqeng-book/issues) to start a discussion on your ideas on how this book can be improved.

 ## How to build